 Prairie Schooner publishes short stories, poems, imaginative essays of general interest, and reviews of current books of poetry, fiction, and creative nonfiction.
 All submissions should be typed, and all prose should be double-spaced.
 Use standard fonts and formatting, including margins of at least one inch, and include your name on each page of the manuscript.
 We do not consider work that has been previously published anywhere, including online publications, and we do not read simultaneous submissions.

 For poetry, send a selection of 5-7 poems contained within a single document.
 For fiction, essays, and reviews, send only one selection at a time (though book reviews may consider two or three books in conversation).
 All unsolicited manuscripts must be submitted through Submittable or regular mail in hard copy; e-mailed manuscripts will not be read.
 Please allow 3-4 months for a reply.

 We prefer electronic submissions via Submittable.
 Click here to submit.

 Hard copy submissions should follow the above guidelines, and should be printed single-sided.
 A self-addressed, stamped envelope, must accompany the submission, which may be sent to the attention of the editor at:

 Prairie Schooner Book Prize Contest:

-For information on submitting a book-length manuscript to our Book Series competition, please click here.
+For information on submitting a book-length manuscript to our Book Series competition, which runs January 15 to March 15 each year, please click here.